animorphcoop/shared-futures-space/README.md

 - merge into staging
 - make sure `.dev` is changed to `.production` in sfs/settings/settings.py
-- wait for tests to run
+- merge staging into production (you cannot push diretly to production, it will only allow merges)
-- run deploy.sh locally
+- go into the pipeline for that merge and run the 'deploy' job
 - don't forget: app\_variables.env, db\_pg\_variables.env and sfs/settings/local.py are replaced suring deployment with versions stored on the server in /home/dev/sites/dev\_data

 to use social account logins, add the following to local.py: